Ron-Web-Dotcom/Marketing-TemplateAI/DASHBOARD_README.md

 ## Authentication & Trial System

 ### Sign Up & Trial
-Users must sign up or sign in to access the dashboard:
+Users can sign up or sign in using multiple authentication methods:
-- Click "Get Started" or "Start Free Trial" buttons
-- Create an account with email and password (minimum 6 characters)
+- **Email/Password**: Traditional sign up with email and password (minimum 6 characters)
+- **Google Sign-In**: One-click authentication with your Google account
+- **Apple Sign-In**: Secure authentication with your Apple ID
+- Click "Get Started", "Start Free Trial", or "Download for Free" buttons
 - Automatically receive a **14-day free trial** upon signup
 - After successful authentication, users are automatically redirected to the dashboard